minvws/nl-covid19-coronacheck-website/_questions/en/2-7-hoe-voeg-ik-mijn-boosterprik-toe-aan-mijn-vaccinatiebewijs.md

 </div>
 </details>

 For every vaccination, you’ll receive a separate international QR code with the date of the injection.
 You can read more about this on: [Why do I have a separate international QR code for every vaccination I’ve had?
-And which one should I use?](/en/faq/3-5-waarom-heb-ik-voor-elke-prik-een-internationale-qr-code/) You will only receive one Dutch QR code with all your vaccination details, which shows the date of your last vaccination.
+And which one should I use?](/en/faq/3-5-waarom-heb-ik-voor-elke-prik-een-internationale-qr-code/)

 <h2 class="h2-question">Have you received two vaccinations and then a booster?</h2>

-You will then see three vaccination doses in your Dutch certificate.
-Your international certificate contains three QR codes with doses registered as ‘1/2', ‘2/2’ and ‘3/3’.
+Your international certificate contains three QR codes with doses registered as ‘1/2’, ‘2/2’ and ‘3/3’.

 <h2 class="h2-question">Have you had coronavirus and a vaccination?
 Or have you received a Janssen vaccination and then a booster?</h2>

-You will then see two vaccination doses in your Dutch certificate.
 Your international certificate contains two QR codes with doses registered as: 1/1 and 2/1.
 This is to indicate that your primary vaccination series holds one vaccination.
-This is automatically changed in the CoronaCheck-app on 1 February 2022.
-It can take up to 14 days for this change to be visible.

 ## More information

 Have you received one or more vaccinations abroad?
 Read more about registering your vaccinations on {{ site.data.links.buitenlandvaccinatie[page.lang] }}.